 This mashed cauliflower with horseradish is so creamy you won't even know it's cauliflower.
 There's no cauliflower aftertaste, and the horseradish is spicy but not overwhelming.
 It's also super easy--you just have to boil cauliflower, then puree it with butter, horseradish, salt, and pepper.
 It's the perfect easy low-carb side dish for steak, chicken, or fish.

 This cauliflower is great with fish, chicken, or steak.
-Try it with our air salmon in a creamy dijon sauce or marinated pan-seared chicken breast.
+Try it with our marinated pan-seared chicken breast.

 Key Ingredients and Substitutions

 - Cauliflower- You can find this in the produce section of most grocery stores.
 It tastes very similar to regular cauliflower, but has a slightly stronger flavor.

 - Prepared horseradish- If you can't find prepared horseradish or don't have any on hand, wasabi would be a good substitute.
 Start with a little bit and add more to taste.
 It's a little bit stronger in flavor than horseradish.

 Step 1: Add cauliflower florets to a medium or large saucepan and add enough water to cover the cauliflower.
 Add a generous pinch of salt to the water, put the pot over high heat, and bring to a boil.
 Cook the cauliflower until it's tender and easy to pierce with a fork, about 20 minutes.

 Step 2: Once the cauliflower is done, drain the water and add the cauliflower back to the pan.
 Add butter, prepared horseradish, salt, and pepper, and mix until the butter melts.